huseyinyilmaz/placebo/README.rst

 Placebo is a utility that help mock api endpoints in a reusable and composable way.

-Sample mock:
+To use placebo first we should create a placebo class for our mock.
+Placebo class represents a response for certain request.
+If url and http method of any request matches with mock, response that is described in placebo class will be return.
+We can create a placebo mock like this:

 ::

+   from placebo import Placebo

-   class UsersResponse(BaseMock):
+   class UsersResponse(Placebo):
        url = 'http://www.acme.com/api/v1/users/'
        body = json.dumps([{'name': 'Huseyin',
                            'last_name': 'Yilmaz'}])

-And usage of the mock will be like this:
+Main interface for a placebo object is a decorator.
+Any function that decorated with a placebo class will be mocked with that placebo object.

 ::

-   @Response.decorate
+   @UserResponse.decorate
    def users_api_test(self):
        ...

 You can decorate any function or method with this decorator.
-Even django views:
+Even django views!
+This makes development against external apis very easy.

 ::

-   @Response.decorate
+   @UserResponse.decorate
    def users_list_view(request):
        ...

-If your code is using multiple api endpoints you can easily stack responses on top of each other.
+If your code is using multiple api endpoints you can easily stack placebo decorators on top of each other.

 ::